 Why should I become a U-Reporter?

-Through U-Report, you will be able to add your voice to campaigns on things like protecting unaccompanied refugee children in the UK to how you feel about online safety.
-As we continue to grow, you will also be able to hold decision-makers to account and have your say on policies that affect you by giving local authorities feedback on services or their policies.
+Through U-Report, you will be able to add your voice to campaigns on things that you care about – like protecting refugees in the UK, or beating bullying in UK schools.
+As we continue to grow, you will also be able to hold decision-makers to account and have your say on policies that affect you by giving organisations such as local authorities feedback on services or their policies.